Can you get nerve damage from vaccine administration?

 How to report an ulnar neuropathy vaccine injury

-In the wake of a suffering damaging side effects to your nervous system from the influenza vaccine or another vaccination, you should immediately notify your doctor's office.
-Be sure to provide the date of vaccination, the vaccine administrator’s information and the site of injection (i.e., left or right arm.)
+In the wake of a suffering damaging side effects to your nervous system from the influenza vaccination or another vaccination, you should seek immediate medical attention.
+Be sure to provide the date of vaccination, the vaccine administrator’s information and the injection site (i.e., left or right arm.)
 Your medical provider will ensure that you begin a course of treatment to best address your symptoms.
 Additionally, you should:

 - Call your doctor as some vaccine injuries such as a severe allergic reaction can be life-threatening if left untreated;

 - Tell your doctor exactly what happened, the date and time of your vaccine, and shoulder it was given;